86 articles · 8 breeds · tools · topics

 Step 1: Secure the Buyer First

 This is non-negotiable.
 Identify the restaurant, charcuterie maker, or premium retailer who will buy your Berkshire output.
 Negotiate price (₱350+/kg liveweight), volume, and timing.
-Get something in writing — even an informal email exchange — confirming the arrangement.
+Get something in writing, even an informal email exchange, confirming the arrangement.

 Step 2: Source Genetics

 Expect a 3-6 month waiting list for purebred breeding stock.
 Verify ASF-free status, request performance records, and inspect physically before purchase.
+The supplier names that float around farming groups change often, so confirm the herd exists before you wire any deposit.

 Step 3: Adjusted Management